 How Long to Spend

-With a mosquito fleet of fishing boats in a bustling harbor and a cool rainforest climate at the base of towering mountains, Cordova has the maritime feel of a mossy community you might find in Southeast Alaska.
-Located on the mainland about 50 miles southeast of Valdez and about 150 miles from Anchorage, it can only be reached by air or by boat.
+With the Sound’s largest fishing fleet and a cool rainforest climate at the base of towering mountains, Cordova has the maritime feel of a mossy community you might find in Southeast Alaska.
+Located on the mainland, about 50 miles southeast of Valdez and 150 miles from Anchorage, Cordova can only be reached by air or by boat.

-With only 2,400 full-time residents, it generates a small-town atmosphere, where locals know each other by first name, and every restaurant and quirky downtown shop lays only a few minute’s walk from just about everywhere else.
-And yet, the town’s population more than doubles every summer when the world-famous Copper River red and king salmon fishery ramps up in mid-May.
+The population of just 2,400 full-time residents gives Cordova a small-town atmosphere.
+Locals know each other by first name, and every restaurant and quirky downtown shop is only a few minutes’ walk from just about everywhere else.
+But the town’s population more than doubles every summer, beginning when the world-famous Copper River red and king salmon fishery ramps up in mid-May.

 With thousands of seasonal workers and visitors, the salmon catch powers the economy, dominating life and conversation.
-As a result, any trip to Cordova opens a vivid window on life in an authentic Alaskan port, with rich seafood for dining and marine charters for adventure.
+As a result, any trip to Cordova opens a vivid window on life in a working Alaskan port, with rich seafood for dining and marine charters for adventure.
 The community’s Alaska Native heritage and pioneer roots complete the experience.

-- Did we mention fishing?
-Cordova is the homeport for the legendary Copper River reds (sockeye salmon) and the rich-as-fudge Copper River Kings (Chinook salmon.)
-Many streams along the Copper River Highway offer decent bank-side fishing, and the harbor hosts a charter fleet targeting halibut, lingcod, rockfish and salmon out in Prince William Sound and the Gulf of Alaska.
+- Enjoy the festivals and activities.
+Come experience one of Cordova’s liveliest celebrations—the Copper River Delta Shorebird Festival.
+Held each May, this annual festival celebrates the arrival of more than 5 million migratory birds.
+July is when to arrive if you like salmon; that’s when you’ll find the Copper River Salmon Jam.
+The community is abuzz with vendors, shops, games, running races, live music, and good food.
+In winter, don’t miss the Iceworm Festival, held each year at the end of January/early February.
+Did we mention fishing?
+Cordova is home to the legendary Copper River reds (sockeye salmon) and the rich-as-fudge Copper River Kings (Chinook salmon).
+Many streams along the Copper River Highway offer decent bank-side fishing, and the harbor hosts a charter fleet targeting halibut, lingcod, rockfish, and salmon out in Prince William Sound and the Gulf of Alaska.

-- · Learn about Cordova’s tumultuous history at the Cordova Historical Museum.
+- Learn about Cordova’s Tumultuous history.
+Visit the Cordova Historical Museum to learn all about the fascinating backstory.
 Founded as a fishing outpost and trading center where cultures collided, early Cordova soon found itself at ground zero of a race to build a railroad to the Kennecott Copper Mine—the most expensive privately funded industrial project of its time.
 Later, Cordova helped stage Alaska’s first oil boom in Katalla.
 The 1989 oil spill by the Exxon Valdez tanker devastated the local economy, but the community became a nexus for scientific study and public awareness of the impact.

-- Pursue the wild fungi.
-Lurking on the floor of the pristine Chugach rain forest are myriad mushrooms and edible fungi, nurtured by the wet climate and the nutrients delivered by returning salmon.
-The annual Cordova Fungus Festival held in September explores these connections and celebrates the gathering of other wild food.
-With field trips, art classes, lectures and feasts.
+- Pursue Wild Fungi.
+Lurking on the floor of the pristine Chugach rainforest are myriad mushrooms and edible fungi, nurtured by the wet climate and the nutrients delivered by returning salmon.
+The annual Cordova Fungus Festival, held each September, explores these connections and celebrates the gathering of other wild food with field trips, art classes, lectures, and feasts.